Algorithm Updates

 • New primary status field in API: "intact", "modified", or "inconclusive"

-• Result page now shows a grey "Cannot Verify" badge and explanation for consumer-software PDFs
+• Result page now shows a grey "Cannot Determine" badge and explanation for consumer-software PDFs

 v2.1.5

-• Improved detection accuracy for Microsoft Office documents
+• Improved detection accuracy for documents from certain office productivity software

 • Previously analyzed files may benefit from re-analysis